 The bad news, however, is that these records don’t catch everything.
 For example, they don’t record the distance you travelled in between your trip acceptances or the business miles you logged waiting for your first ping of the day.

 And sometimes, they just straight up suck.
-Here's an example from Ron over at EntreCourier, whose been doing delivery part time for several years now.
+For example, Ron over at EntreCourier, whose been doing delivery part time for several years now, got an estimate from Grubhub for 3 miles (Spoiler: he's driven way more than 3 miles)

 With that being said, you can try to partially fill in the gaps.
 And deducting something is always better than deducting nothing.